Period swimwear looks like regular swimsuit bottoms, but it contains a hidden lining that helps absorb menstrual fluid and protect against leakage.

 Period-proof swimwear is also great for people with irregular periods or who are entering into puberty.
 Periods sometimes arrive unexpectedly, and period-proof swimwear can help protect against leaks while swimming.

 How period-proof swimwear works

-One of these varieties of swimsuits combines three layers of protection so that you feel fresh and dry.
-The bottom of the outermost layer is formed of a waterproof material to stop leakage of menstrual blood.
-The middle layer of the swimsuit is designed to lock in and absorb the menstrual blood effectively.
-It may absorb up to 10 ml of menstrual fluid.
-The top layer of the period swimwear is formed of a material, which sweeps away the moisture from the skin.
-It also helps in fighting bacteria and preventing the development of odors.
-This type of period-proof swimwear is not only absorbent but also designed to dry quickly once you get out of the water.
+One of these varieties of swimsuits combines three layers of protection.
+The bottom layer is made of waterproof material to stop menstrual blood from leaking out.
+The middle layer of the swimsuit is designed to lock in and absorb menstrual blood.
+The top layer of period swimwear is made of a material that wicks away moisture from the skin.
+It also helps fight bacteria and prevent the development of odors.
+This type of period-proof swimwear is not only absorbent, but also designed to dry quickly once out of the water.

 How to take care of your period swimwear

 Rinse period-proof swimwear in cold water soon after using it and wash it according to the instructions from the manufacturer.
 Most styles should be hang-dried.
 Don’t use fabric softener as it may interfere with the ability of the period swimwear to absorb menstrual blood.
 Some brands of period-proof swimwear are machine washable and can go in the dryer on low heat.

 Other products for swimming on your period